mmmbacon/lhl-bar-chart/README.md

 # Functionality
 ![Chart Options](img/chart-options.png)
 <p>These are the options for changing the chart settings</p>

 ![Chart](img/chart.png)
-This chart shows the X-Axis title along the bottom.
+<p>This chart shows the X-Axis title along the bottom.
 The Y-Axis title on the left side of the chart.
 The chart title.
-The chart content.
+The chart content.</p>

 The drawBarChart function takes a data object, and an options parameter for specifying:
     title: Title of the Chart